-Astudent desiring to change his or her program of study (major) is required to log into the change of major form found on the registration and records web page.
-The student will use their VIP ID or network user name and password to log in.
-Once the necessary information is completed, the student will submit the form for processing.
+A student desiring to change his or her program of study (major) is required to log into the change of major form found on the registration and records web page.
+The student will use their email name and password to log in.
+Once the necessary information is completed, the student will click submit to send the form for processing.
 After the form has been approved by each office, the student will receive an email their major has been changed.
-A change of major should be completed in advance of registration.
-Students are responsible for keeping their intended major current and accurate by processing a change of major when necessary.
+A change of major should be completed in advance of registration, but no later than the end of the 100% drop/add period of the full semester.
+Changes of major submitted after this time will be effective with the beginning of the next semester.